-pencil magazine 14" × 22" poster board

-paper scissors glue, camera - optic

 Make a poster with pictures cut from a magazine or pictures taken with a camera of items that are made of wood.
 A title of your poster could be "Uses of Wood."
 Use 5 to 7 pictures on your poster.

-Home Sweet Home
+→ Home Sweet Home →

-Many small animals make their homes in branches of trees or live in a hole in the trunk of a tree.
+Many small animals make their home in branches of trees or live in a hole in the trunk of a tree.
 Have you seen a nest or a hole in the tree?
-Take a walk in a park, woods, neighborhood, or schoolyard and look for animals that use trees for their home.
+Take a walk in a park, woods, neighborhood or school yard and look for animals that use trees for their home.
 Can you look for a bird nest or a hole where a squirrel, raccoon, or hive of bees might live?

-Activity 3 - Animal Homes Materials you might need:
+Activity 3 -- Animal Homes

+pencil paper

+Crayon magazine

+Scissors glue

-pencil crayon scissors 14" x 22" poster board paper magazine glue camera optional
+14" x 22" poster board camera, optional

 Make a poster with pictures cut from a magazine or pictures taken with a camera of animals that make their homes in trees.
-A title for your poster could be What do you call a piece of wood with nothing to do?
-Bored.
-(Board) "Animals That Live in Trees."
-Use 5 to 7 picture on your poster. -OR- Draw and color a picture of an animal and its home in a tree such as a bird in a nest in a tree, or a squirrel or raccoon in a hole in a tree.
+A title for your poster could be "Animals That Live in Trees."
+Use 5 to 7 pictures on your poster. --OR--- Draw and color a picture of an animal and its home in a tree such as a bird In a nest in a tree, or a squirrel or raccoon in a hole in a tree.

-Shapes of Leaves
+◆Shapes of Leaves ◆